 The last of the original Strandhill bath houses was destroyed in September 1961 by “Debbie” – the worst hurricane to hit the country.
 A population shift away from the Atlantic coast and the rise in popularity of un-organic treatments brought about a decline in the tradition.

-Through VOYA, the Walton family has revived the Irish seaweed baths.
-Their reopened baths in Strandhill are now one of only a few in the country.
-Located in beautiful surroundings, the baths attract about 40,000 visitors every year and have become one of Sligo’s most popular landmarks.
+Through VOYA, the Walton family has revived the Irish seaweed baths and their reopened baths in Strandhill are now one of only a few in the country.